droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 The NPCs in the mansion ordinarily behave as follows:

 * Baron Vallakovich can generally be found in <span class="citation">N3l.
 Library (p.
 107)</span> during the day, and in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span> at night.
-He is accompanied by his two **mastiffs**, Fang and Claw, at all times.
+He is accompanied by his two **mastiffs** ([Elite Riding Dogs](https://2e.aonprd.com/Monsters.aspx?ID=2925)), Fang and Claw, at all times.
 If he finds the players trespassing, he sets Fang and Claw to attack them, but raises the alarm if the dogs are defeated.
 * Baroness Lydia Petrovna can generally be found in <span class="citation">N3c.
 Dining Room (p.
 106)</span> during the day and in <span class="citation">N3o.
 Master Bedroom (p.
 108)</span> at night.
 If she finds the players trespassing during the day, she assumes that they are guests of her husband, Vargas, and greets them accordingly; otherwise, she screams, then faints.
 * [[Non-Player Characters#Victor Vallakovich|Victor Vallakovich]] can generally be found in <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span> both day and night.
 If he finds the players trespassing, he greets them warily and demands to know their names and business.
 (He won’t raise the alarm if his curiosity is satisfied.)
 * Tereska, the cook, can generally be found in <span class="citation">N3g.
 Kitchen (p.
 106)</span> during the day, and in <span class="citation">N3f.
 Servants' Quarters (p.
 106)</span> at night.
 If she finds the players trespassing, she raises the alarm unless they agree to leave.